realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Time zone

-The time zone of the place where the device is operated.
-Has to be in POSIX format.
+The time zone of the place where the device is operated in POSIX format.
 Needs to be set in order to use NTP or GPS, and for DST (daylight saving).
 Defaults to UTC0.
-See [here](https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv) or [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timezones.csv) for a list of valid time zones.
+See [here](#appendix-c-time-zones), [here](https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv) or [here](https://tz.backtothefutu.re) for a list of valid time zones.

 ##### &#9654; NTP Server